drone/sqlgen/README.md

 ### JSON Encoding

-Complex types that do not have native database column types, such as `[]string` or `map[string]string` can be encoded and stored as JSON.
-You can specify the encoding instruction as a Tag:
+Some types in your struct may not have native equivalents in your database such as `[]string`.
+These values can be marshaled and stored as JSON in the database.

 ```diff
 type User struct {